aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-conversion/export-images-multi-thread/_index.md

 psdOptions.setSource(new StreamSource(fileStream));
 ```

-## Step 3: Process the Image – Convert PSD to Raster & Save Pixels
+## Step 3: process the image – convert PSD to raster & save pixels
 Create a `RasterImage` from the PSD options, modify a few pixels, and then save the raster data back to the file system.
 This demonstrates **convert psd to raster** and the **save pixels java** workflow.

 ```java